A simple Tabletop game of space exploration

 that it is taken over.

-that have been taken over will move towards and attack the nearest player
+that have been TAKEN OVER will move towards and attack the nearest

 controlled ship, Ramming if it rolls more dice than shooting.